 There are several key special inspections.
 They are usually required when the building owner is having trouble with someone else.
-This can be when there is trouble, or when they expecting trouble, or they are trying to avoid trouble.
+This can be when there is now trouble, or when they expecting trouble, or they are trying to avoid trouble.

-This inspection is usually about documenting what is there, or, what has been missed out that should have been put there.
+This inspection is usually about simply documenting what is there, or, what has been missed out that should have been put there.

-In a home that has just been built it is not uncommon to get a Practical Completion Inspection.
+In a home that has just been just been built it is not uncommon to get a Practical Completion Inspection.
 This is a normal building inspection and is to pick up minor faults not finished by the builder so that the owner can move into their new home.
 It is good to have it done by a professional, the same as you would use a lawyer to do your conveyancing.

-Often people have been to lawyers already.
+Often people in this situation have been to lawyers already.

 Some things might be missing from the building that were in the contract.
 Some things might not be well built.
 Generally all these things need to be documented.
-A building inspection file needs to be made of photographs and explanations of what is there of the day of the inspection.
+A building inspection file needs to be made of photographs, with explanations of what is there of the day of the inspection.
 Then that report can me made available to the builder or lawyer, and so a solution can be sought.

 Of course Nick can contact such a person.
 As a matter of course Building Inspector’s know and learn what code apply where, but they do not know all codes.
 There are many thousands of pages of Australian Building Codes and Australian Standards in use today.
 The Building Surveyor, who mostly works as a Building Certifier, has the job of knowing these codes and standards.